 Before the new menhaden levels went into effect, Omega laid off 35 people and got rid of one ship in anticipation of the new regulations.

 And, indeed, Omega’s gross income slipped in 2012.
-But according to Wall Street Journal’s Market Watch, revenue has steadily increased for the past five years, peaking at $244 million in 2013.
+But according to Wall Street Journal’s Market Watch, revenue has steadily increased over the past five years, peaking at $244 million in 2013.
 Analysts say it’s a healthy company.
-Omega just reported its most profitable 2nd quarter in five years, and projects annual growth of 5% over the next five years.
+Omega just reported its most profitable 2nd quarter in five years and projects annual growth of 5% over the next five years.

 It’s done well despite the continued limits on menhaden which make up most of Omega’s business.
 In fact, the company told investors that the cap did not affect the company’s Chesapeake Bay harvests in 2007-2013, since company harvests have actually been near or below the new cap.

 “Therefore, the Company does not expect that the new Bay cap will have a material adverse effect on its business, financial results or results of operations.” according to Omega Protein’s 2013 shareholder report.